 The following command installs and starts the license server service using the default configuration.
 For more about the default values used to configure the service, Configuration Values Editable from the Command Line.

-sudo ./install-systemd.sh
+To install and start the license server service using the default configuration sudo ./install-systemd.sh